hoochicken/symfony-vue-material-tutorial/SETUP.md

 ### 3.1 Create Database Environment

 To create a database, we use docker.
-So we simply add following files in the document route:
+So we simply add the following file `docker-compose.yml` in the document route.

-* Dockerfile
+It will start two services:

-* docker-compose.yml
+1. database server (dungeondb) container, and

-Then we call `docker-compose up`.
+2. phpMyAdmin container.

 **docker-compose.yml**

 ~~~json